By Tyler Thayer, Communications and Outreach Intern

 - Compost in your backyard or through one of the public compost pilots happening in IV or Goleta.

-- When in doubt, throw it in the trash, because the gas, money, and energy put into filtering non recyclables out and hauling it back to a landfill is worse than the less common problem of placing a recyclable item in the trash.
+because the gas, money, and energy put into filtering non recyclables out and hauling it back to a landfill is worse than the less common problem of placing a recyclable item in the trash.

-The overarching message is not that recycling is bad – on the contrary, it is still a major part of conservation – but rather that we as members of the global community must change our habits to do what’s best for the environment.
+The overarching message is not that recycling is bad - on the contrary, it is still a major part of conservation - but rather that we as members of the global community must change our habits to do what’s best for the environment.
 For the UCSB community in particular, the best way to accomplish this is to stay informed about the waste processes on campus.
-A good source for this information is through the AS Recycling page.
+A good source for this information is through the

 If you are interested in helping UCSB accomplish our waste goals, think about joining the AS Zero Waste Committee!
 They are a group of students dedicated to reaching the UC system-wide goal of zero waste by the year 2020.
 Handshake is also a good way to find open positions at AS Recycling, the Department of Public Worms, and Sustainability.